 Providing proper nutrition to senior dogs is not as straightforward as it might seem.
 For starters, different breeds have different nutritional needs.
 Secondly, the age at which a dog is considered senior varies between breeds as well.

 For instance, larger breeds have shorter life expectancies, meaning they reach their senior years much sooner than smaller breeds.
 Finally, and most importantly, neither the National Research Council nor the Association of American Feed Control Officials (AAFCO) has set guidelines regarding the dietary requirements of senior dogs.

 As a result, it can be challenging to determine the exact nutritional requirements of your senior dog, especially when it comes to the appropriate protein levels.
+Roughly, protein makes up at least 25% of your senior dog’s diet.
 Fortunately, by understanding your senior dog’s physiology, you can adjust the dog’s diet accordingly.
 This article will detail everything you need to know about a senior dog’s protein requirements.

 How Much Protein Do Senior Dogs Need?

 Dogs are omnivorous, meaning that protein (meat) accounts for a large portion of their diet, along with fruits and vegetables.
 As such, they have evolved to rely on protein across all stages of their lives.

 There is a myth that protein is bad for senior dogs.